-Professor Rogge will be accepting applications for graduate students for the 2020-21 academic year.
+Professor Rogge will not be accepting applications for graduate students for the 2024-2025 academic year.

 Ron Rogge is a clinical faculty member whose research focuses on understanding dynamics within romantic relationships and families.